nasa/smd-open-science-guidelines/OSS_Guidance/Software_Management_Sharing.md

 * Description of software that are subject to relevant laws, regulations, or policies that exclude them from software sharing requirements
 * Roles and responsibilities of project personnel who will ensure implementation of the software management plan

 Software management plans should reflect the practices of specific research communities, and SMD Divisions and/or ROSES program elements may provide additional guidance on format and content.
+See [SMD Division Policies and Guidance](SMD_Division_Policies.md).

 ## Timeline for Sharing Software
 Scientific software resulting from SMD-funded scientific activities shall be made publicly available, to the extent allowed by applicable law and existing NASA policies, according to the following timeline: